Do you use SIEM tools to protect and monitor your organisation’s key assets?

 What does this mean for your Security Operations?

-You must have the capacity to process volumes of data at speed, draw on threat intelligence and detect behavioural anomalies.
+The key to robust SOC monitoring is the capacity to process volumes of data at speed, draw on threat intelligence and detect behavioural anomalies.

-Huntsman Security’s Enterprise SIEM: An Overview
+Huntsman Security’s Enterprise SIEM solution

 When it comes to reducing cyber risk, time is absolutely critical.
 The longer your business is exposed to threats the greater the potential for damage.
 Consequently the more information that can be processed quickly, the greater the context for threat validation and resolution.